Hukvaldy: Transport

-The D48 motorway (part of the European route E462) from Nový Jičín to the Czech-Polish border passes through the northern part of the municipality.
+The D48 motorway (part of the European route E462) from Nový Jičín to the Czech–Polish border runs through the northern part of the municipality.

 Culture

-Until 2017, Janáček's Hukvaldy music festival took place in Hukvaldy.
+Until 2017, the music festival called Janáček's Hukvaldy took place in Hukvaldy.
 Since 2018, it has been a part of the Leoš Janáček International Music Festival in Ostrava.
 It is one of the most important classical music festivals in the Czech Republic.